thanhphu/FollowerMaze/README.md

 | 4   | 10,000,000 | 519  |Debug|
 | 5   | 10,000,000 | 283  |Release|

-No timeout encountered, all events are received in the correct order, events are disposed as they are processed to not take up space.
+No timeout encountered, all events are received in the correct order, events are disposed of as they are processed to not take up space.

 ###Building